 Headlight Housing | Yes | Claims accepted for accidental damage. |

-Fairings (Sports Bikes) | Yes | Ensure zero depreciation cover for full value. |
+Fairings (Sports Bikes) | Yes | Ensure zero depreciation cover for the full value. |

-- Step 1: Report the Damage to Your Insurer
+Step 1: Report the Damage to Your Insurer

 Notify your insurance company within hours of the incident.
 Include details such as the date, time, and cause of damage.

-- Step 2: Document the Damage
+Step 2: Document the Damage

-- Step 3: File a Claim
+Step 3: File a Claim

 Submit a claim via the insurer's website, app, or customer service:

-Step 4: Inspection by the Insurer -
+Step 4: Inspection by the Insurer

 Step 5: Settlement

-If the settlement is approved, the insurer will either make a refund of the cost of repair or pay to the network garage directly.
+If the settlement is approved, the insurer will either make a refund of the cost of repair or pay the network garage directly.

-Intentional Damage: Any intentional damage to the bike is not covered.
+- Any intentional damage to the bike

 Conclusion

-Fiber parts are the integral parts of modern bikes, making them both good-looking and performance-oriented.
+Fibre parts are the integral parts of modern bikes, making them both good-looking and performance-oriented.
 Complete insurance covers all such parts.
 However, including a Zero Depreciation Cover provides complete financial cover against damage.
-Maximize your coverage by knowing all about your policy terms, keeping your bike well maintained, and renewing on time.
+Maximise your coverage by knowing all about your policy terms, keeping your bike well-maintained, and renewing on time.
+For the best two-wheeler insurance options, visit Coverfox Two-Wheeler Insurance and protect your bike, along with its fibre components, with ease.

 Frequently Asked Questions

-Q).
 Does comprehensive insurance cover all fiber parts?

 Ans: Yes, comprehensive insurance covers all fiber parts, subject to policy terms and conditions.

-Q).
 Can I claim minor scratches on the fiber parts?

 Ans: Generally, minor scratches are cosmetic damage that does not qualify under claims unless covered under specific add-ons.

-Q).
 How does Zero Depreciation Cover affect claim approval for fiber parts?

 Ans: Zero Depreciation Cover ensures the insurer reimburses the full cost of repairing or replacing fiber parts without depreciation deductions.

-Q).
 What documents are needed to claim insurance for fiber parts?

 Ans: You’ll need: